Chad Fisher Construction: A General Contractor you can count on in Skagit County

 Pre-construction services – For commercial projects, pre-construction planning is a must for maximizing your dollar and project efficiency.
 Combining planning, design and engineering, and construction in a single contract provides consistency every step of the way, from site selection to permitting to scheduling crews.
 If you already have plans in hand, great, you’re a step ahead of the game.
 Your contractor can serve as a valuable “second eye” to make sure the plans will meet your needs.

 Professional Affiliations – While it may not be necessary to join a professional organization to be considered a pro, it is another sign of an accountable, competent company.
-Contractors may belong to any number of local groups or larger organizations, such as the Association of General Contractors.
+Contractors may belong to any number of local groups or larger organizations, such as the Associated General Contractors (AGC).

 Reference checks – A good contractor will readily share letters of recommendation or provide contact information for past customers to serve as a reference.
 Not only can these references vouch for the contractor’s quality of work but also can provide insight into the ease of working with the contractor.
 You may also check social media and online review sites to get a feel for a contractor’s reputation – but don’t neglect to dig a little deeper before making your final decision.